syllogy/aks-deployment-icap/README.md

 ## 1. Quickstart guide

 Below is a quick start guide so you can deploy a cluster to test with fairly quickly, without a ArgoCD pipeline.
-When you clone the repo down, you can you 01 - 03 deployments to stand up a cluster.
+When you clone the repo down, you can use 01 - 04 deployments to stand up a cluster.
 04 is for ArgoCD and should be left where it is.

 ### 1.1 Clone Repo.